Moving to Spain: The Residency Card

 The following morning, just about a week before the ninety days on my visa was up, I went to the office.
 I took a number and sat down with all the other immigrants and expats—interesting how we distinguish between the two, no?—and eventually was called to sit in the beige faux-leather chair that seems to be standard-issue at immigration offices across Europe.
 The staffer reviewed my documents, nodded pleasantly, and pulled up my visa in her electronic system.
 Then her face fell.

-“But you were going to live in Barcelona, yes?” she ventured cautiously.
+“But you were going to Barcelona, yes?” she ventured cautiously.

 “Well, yes, but my plans fell through, so now I’m here because I love Córdoba a lot and I have a lease and the empadronamiento,” I blurted out, heat rising to my cheeks.
 “Did I mention that I have a lease?”